 When I first started my beard journey, like most men, I searched Youtube, Pinterest, Facebook groups -- you name it -- to unlock the secrets of beard growth.
 And, I latched on to perceived experts with reckless abandon.
 I mean, I didn’t know any better.
 And, for years I followed crazy remedies unapologetically just out of pure zeal.

-But, as I became engrossed in cosmetic chemistry, I developed a more sound perspective to beard care and approach now approach topics like DHT from a place of science and research -- not zeal that becomes reactionary.
+But, as I became engrossed in cosmetic chemistry, I developed a more sound perspective to beard care and now approach topics like DHT from a place of science and research -- not zeal that becomes reactionary.

 With that in mind, ingredients like Shea Butter, Tea Tree oil, Argan or even Cupuacu Butter are generally considered DHT-Unsafe in the blogging world.
 But, It’s important to note, however, these ingredients are only DHT-unsafe when they’re used alone -- or in high ratios.